 You will need to check the information in the report against the advert.

-When you go to view the vehicle check the number plates, VIN number, engine number, colour and description all match the HPI Check and that everything seems to add up.
+When you view the vehicle check the number plates, VIN, engine number, colour, and description all match the HPI Check and everything seems to add up.

 Also it will not cover:

 - Service history – check the receipts and stamps.

 - Current vehicle condition vs the valuation, if the bike is in a worse condition than average for a bike of that year, mileage, etc the price should reflect this.

 - Fake V5c Documents – How to spot a fake V5c